The "all" command:

 - Run the "info" command on all repositories.

 - Run a "pull" operation on all repositories.
 Only the --verbose and --share-links options are supported.

 - Run a "push" on all repositories.
 Only the --verbose option is supported.

 - Rebuild on all repositories.
 The command line options supported by the rebuild command itself, if any are present, are passed along verbatim.
 The --force and --randomize options are not supported.

 - Run a "sync" on all repositories.
-Only the --verbose and --unversioned options are supported.
+Only the --verbose and --unversioned and --share-links options are supported.

-- Run the "setting", "set", or "unset" commands on all repositories.
+- Run the "setting" or "set" commands on all repositories.
 These command are particularly useful in conjunction with the "max-loadavg" setting which cannot otherwise be set globally.

-- Run the "ui" or "server" commands on all repositories.
+- Run the "unset" command on all repositories

 In addition, the following maintenance operations are supported: